BodenmillerGroup/steinbock/docs/cli/preprocessing.md

 # Preprocessing

-In this step, image data will be prepared for processing with *steinbock*.
+In this step, image data is prepared for processing with *steinbock*.

 Various data sources are supported, each of which is described in the following.